What is Moodle?

 • Including a course description.

-• Selecting the format of the course site (e.g., Grid, Weekly, and Topic).
+• Selecting the format of the course site (e.g., Grid, Weekly, Custom Sections, etc.).

 • Upload a cover image to be displayed in the Course Overview block

-• Grid format: a more visually focused layout, Grid allows a feature image for each topic.
-Topics are not automatically labeled, and are not restricted to any time limit.
-Topics can be used to organize material more thematically.
+• Grid format: a more visually focused layout, the Grid format allows a feature image for each section, selectable via a grid.

-• Topics format (the default course format): is not automatically labeled, and is not restricted to any time limit.
-Topics can be used to organize material more thematically.
+• Custom Sections (the default course format) is not automatically labeled, and is not restricted to any time limit.
+The course is divided into customisable sections.

-• Weekly format: organizes the content blocks in seven-day increments from the start date to the finish date of the course.
+• Weekly sections: organizes the content blocks in seven-day increments from the start date to the finish date of the course.
 Activities and Resources can be arranged according to the week.

 All Moodle course sites are created with their visibility set to “Hide” so the course will not appear on any course listings, except to teachers of the course and administrators.